ashishmaurya1109/qtify/README.md

 Overview
 QTify is a song-browsing application built from scratch using ReactJS paired with Material UI and Swiper to deliver a seamless and aesthetic user interface, offering songs from different albums and genres for music lovers.

-While building this Micro-Experience, the developer:
+While building this Micro-Experience, I:

 Conducted a thorough analysis of the provided Figma design, successfully identifying and documenting required front-end components.
 Created modular UI components including Cards, Carousels, and Buttons optimizing for reusability across various sections of the application.